nextthingco/docs/CHIP_Pro-Docs/source/includes/_connectcontrolpro.md

 ### GPIO Input

-To access the GPIO pins through sysfs there is a process that must be adhered.
+To access the GPIO pins through sysfs there is a process that must be adhered to.
 The following lines of code are an example that reads the changing state of pin **PE4** which corresponds to **132** in sysfs.

 When connecting a switch, we recommend adding a external pull-up or pull-down resistor to prevent a floating pin logic state.